Province Guide

 Reverse Mortgages in Ontario

 Ontario is the largest reverse mortgage market in Canada — and the province with the most options.
-All four Canadian reverse mortgage lenders operate here: HomeEquity Bank (CHIP), Equitable Bank, Bloom Finance, and Home Trust.
-Fraction is also available as an alternative equity-sharing product.
+All five Canadian reverse mortgage lenders operate here: HomeEquity Bank (CHIP), Equitable Bank, Bloom Finance, Home Trust, and Fraction.
 This means Ontario borrowers benefit from the most competitive rates, the widest product selection, and a strategy unique to the province: the second mortgage behind a reverse mortgage.

 Ontario is also the only province with both federal oversight (OSFI, which regulates HomeEquity Bank and Equitable Bank) and provincial oversight through the Financial Services Regulatory Authority of Ontario (FSRA), which licenses mortgage brokers and regulates lending practices in the province.